Soldiers' and Sailors' Monument (Manhattan): Design

 The monument was intended to stand at the center of a complex sequence of balustraded formal paved terraces and stairs that would have rationalized the steep natural slopes to north and west, but were eliminated in the execution.
-Its siting at a curve in Riverside Drive makes it visible from a distance, a desirable feature for a monument in the City Beautiful movement, of which this Beaux-Arts monument is a prime example.
+Its site, at a curve in Riverside Drive, makes it visible from a distance, a desirable feature for a monument in the City Beautiful movement.
 Originally, there was a planned stairway to the river and a battlemented wall to the south but these were never built.
 It appears that the area south of the plaza was simply paved, or perhaps treated with pebbles.
 On the south side of the monument are two mounted cannons.
 On the west side of the memorial, the back steps to the terraces offer views of the Hudson River.

 The monument measures approximately 100 ft tall and 50 ft deep.
 The initial design called for the monument to be crowned with a statue of Peace "of heroic size" but this was not done.

 The sculptured bronze door at the base of the monument, now kept locked, was originally open to visitors.
 Currently, the interior is open one day annually at Open House New York.
 The interior is entirely revetted with the same veined white marble used on the exterior.
 The interior is in two stages, with six niches in the lower stage, corresponding to the exterior basement, and an upper stage of tall Corinthian pilasters flanking plain panels; above is a ribbed interior dome with a central lantern.
 The mosaic on the floor is a star centered on a bronze relief medallion of the US arms, with crossed oak and laurel sprays.

-The exterior colonnade carries an entablature adorned with a full frieze containing the inscriptions "To the memory of the Brave Soldiers and Sailors Who Saved the Union," A cresting of eagles alternating with cartouches surmounts the cornice.
+The exterior colonnade carries an entablature adorned with a full frieze containing the inscriptions "To the memory of the Brave Soldiers and Sailors Who Saved the Union".
+A cresting of eagles alternating with cartouches surmounts the cornice.
 The monument terminates in a low conical roof crowned by a richly decorated marble finial.

 The Riverside Park Conservancy maintains the plantings in the area surrounding the monument.

 Use

 Parades and celebrations

-Many huge Memorial Day celebrations have been centered on this monument.
-The number of people and interest in the Memorial Day celebrations at this monument has varied greatly and at times has been very significant.
-On Memorial Day 1907, 16,000 men marched in a GAR Parade.
-However, in 1910, in a celebration headed by President Taft, only 1,500 showed up.
+Large Memorial Day celebrations have been centered on this monument.
+The number of people and interest in the Memorial Day celebrations at this monument have varied greatly and at times have been very significant.
+On Memorial Day 1907, 16,000 men marched in a Grand Army of the Republic parade.
+However, in 1910, in a celebration headed by President Taft only 1,500 showed up.
 In 1911, 20,000 men and 150 organizations took part in the Memorial Day parade.
 Then in 1914, 9,000 men were noted in the New York Times article, in a parade from 72nd street to the monument.
 In 1922, the Memorial Day parade attracted 14,000 participants.
-The numbers dwindled down and in the 1990s attracted only a few dozen people.
+The numbers dwindled, and events in the 1990s attracted only a few dozen people.
 After the September 11 attacks, the numbers grew.